munificent/craftinginterpreters/book/inheritance.md

 Inside that environment, we store a reference to the superclass -- the actual LoxClass object for the superclass which we have now that we are in the runtime.
 Then we create the LoxFunctions for each method.
-Those will capture the current environment as their closure, holding onto the superclass like we need.
+Those will capture the current environment -- the one where we just bound "super" -- as their closure, holding onto the superclass like we need.
 Once that's done, we pop the environment:

 ^code end-superclass-environment (2 before, 2 after)